A Static Optimality Transformation with Applications to Planar Point Location: Introduction

-There are several possible approaches towards a statically optimal point location structure.
-One, suggested above, would be to create some sort of self-adjusting point location structure and to analyze it in a similar way to splay trees.
-This has not been done; we suspect the main stumbling block is that all $O(\log n)$ structures with reasonable space requirements are comparison DAGs, not trees, and it is unclear how to make rotation-like local changes in such DAGs.
 Another possible avenue is to use splay trees in an existing structure.
-Goodrich et al.~\cite{goodrich2} followed this approach, which is essentially a hybrid of splay trees and the persistent line-sweep method.
-Unfortunately, their method does not give a result optimal with respect to the entropy of the original query distribution, but rather to the entropy of the probabilities of querying regions of a \emph{trapezoidation} of the triangulation.
+Goodrich~\etal~\cite{goodrich2} followed this approach, using essentially a hybrid of splay trees and the persistent line-sweep method.
+Unfortunately, their method does not give a result optimal with respect to the entropy of the original distribution of query outcomes, but rather to the entropy of the probabilities of querying regions of a \emph{strip decomposition} of the triangulation.
 The latter is obtained by drawing vertical lines through every point of the triangulation.
-This subdivision refinement could result in a $O(\log n)$ factor degradation of the entropy, the worst possible.
+This strip decomposition could split a high-probability triangle into several parts and could potentially increase the entropy of the query result by $\Omega(\log n)$, the worst possible; see Figure~\ref{fig:goodrich} for an example.

-Another possible method would be to create a structure with the \emph{working set property}.
-This property, originally used in the analysis of spay trees, states that the time for a query is the logarithm of the number of different queries since the last query that returned the same item.
-The working set property implies static optimality~\cite{DBLP:conf/soda/Iacono01a}; it has also been of use in several other contexts \cite{DBLP:conf/latin/BoseDDH10, DBLP:journals/ijfcs/Elmasry06, DBLP:conf/soda/BoseDL08, DBLP:journals/algorithmica/Iacono05, DBLP:conf/swat/Iacono00}.
-Most importantly, there is a general transformation from a dynamic $O(\log n)$ structure into one with the working set property~\cite{DBLP:conf/soda/Iacono01a}.
-The problem with using this approach for point location is that, despite the invention of data structures such as AVL trees \cite{avl} and red-black trees \cite{redblack} for the 1-D problem, discovering an $O(\log n)$ insert/delete/query point location structure remains a prominent open problem.
-(Note that \cite{Talib:1996:TME:792755.792810} claims to modify Kirkpatrick's method to allow for $O(\log n)$ insertions, deletions, and queries.
-Their claimed result is wrong.)
+One might also try to create a structure with the \emph{working set property}.
+This property, originally used in the analysis of splay trees, states that the processing time for a query $q$ is logarithmic in the number of distinct queries since the last query that returned the same result as $q$.
+The working set property implies static optimality~\cite{Iacono01a}; it has also proved useful in several other contexts \cite{BoseDoDuHo10,Elmasry06,BoseDoLa08,Iacono05,Iacono00}.
+Most importantly, there is a general transformation from a \emph{dynamic} $O(\log n)$ time structure into one with the working set property~\cite{Iacono01a}.
+Unfortunately, even though several dynamic data structures for predecessor searching are known (e.g., AVL trees \cite{avl} or red-black trees \cite{redblack}), it remains a prominent open problem to develop a point location structure that supports insertions, deletions, and queries in $O(\log n)$ time.
+(Note that \cite{Talib:1996:TME:792755.792810} claims to modify Kirkpatrick's method to allow for $O(\log n)$ time insertions, deletions, and queries.
+The claimed result is wrong.~\footnote{The method presented makes the assumption that given a triangle $T$ in a triangulation of size $n$ on which a Kirpatrick hierarchy has been built, the complexity of the intersection of $T$ with any level of the hierarchy is constant; this is false as examples where the intersection is size $\sqrt{n}$ are easy to produce.})